Blogging Seminar Series

 Find out more about our Blogging Seminar Series, featuring talks from academic blog users around the University.

-As part of the launch of the new Academic Blogging Service, we are organising a seminar series about different uses of blogging across the institution.
-The seminars cover a range of themes, including blogging in teaching & learning, research blogs, personal blogs and blogging to build a community.
-Each seminar will feature two presentations by colleagues who are embedding blogging in their courses, research, professional practice and everyday life.
+As part of the launch of the new Academic Blogging Service, we organised a seminar series about different uses of blogging across the institution during 2018-2019.
+The seminars covered a range of themes, including blogging in teaching & learning, research blogs, personal blogs and blogging to build a community.
+Each seminar featured two presentations by colleagues who are embedding blogging in their courses, research, professional practice and everyday life.

 This seminar was recorded: Recording of Seminar 1